colson44/fft-watchface/README.md

 **FFT Watch Face**

-I love Final Fantasy Tactics!
-I have created an FFT-themed watch face using Watch Face Studio, compatible with various Wear OS watches like the Galaxy and Pixel watches.
+I love Final Fantasy Tactics and have created an FFT-themed watch face using Watch Face Studio, compatible with various Wear OS watches like the Galaxy and Pixel watches.
 It features:

--	About 50 total characters plus variations and all pallets+genders for generics, totaling over 200 character sprite sets
+-	About 50 total characters plus variations and all pallets+genders for generics, totaling over 200 character sprites
 -	15 backgrounds and 4 edge fade options
 -	HP/MP/CT become Steps/Charge/Seconds with bars that fill and empty
 -	Character goes critical for low battery & singing for notifications
 -	Includes AOD support
--	Watch Face Studio project files
+-	Watch Face Studio project files available

 **How to Install**

-Download the .apk file(s) and use ADB to install them - more detailed guides are available online, some basic instructions are included below.
-Watch Face Studio only allows a limited number of options per item (eg characters) so there are 23 individual watch face sets with 10 character sprites in each set.
+Download the .apk file(s) you want to use and install to your watch using ADB - more detailed guides are available online, some basic instructions are below.
+Watch Face Studio only allows a limited number of options per item (eg characters) so there are 23 individual sets with 10 character sprites in each set.

 **Set up ADB and Pair**